POSTMORTEM: HOT LAP RACING

 From the very beginning, we made choice of having an original soundtrack for the game.
 We didn't wanted to have something generic and we wanted also youtubers and streamers to not be annoyed with claims related to music. (and seeing Youtubers muting music in their videos had been really sad for us.)

 The soundtrack is a mix of rock and electronic music which finally seems to be extremely divisive.
-Some people absolutely love it and point it as a strong point of the game, while some other thinks it's not good at all and is one of its weakest point (with very few in-between opinions).
+Some people absolutely love it and point it as one of the strongest element of the game, while some other thinks it's not good at all and is one of its weakest point (with very few in-between opinions).

 We didn't expected this aspect of the game to have so many opposite opinions from critics and players and it had been a bit disturbing for the whole team to be honest.
 (And even more for our composer !)